ArthurEOrtiz/pizza-parlor/readMe.md

 Code: const myPizza = new Pizza(["chicken", "bell peppers", "cheese"], "white sauce", "medium");
 Expected Output: Pizza { toppings: ["chicken", "bell peppers", "cheese"], sauce: "white sauce", size: "medium"}

-### Decribe PizzaToppings();

-Test: "It should return a PizzaToppings object with properties for toppings and their price in alphebetical order."
-Code: const myToppings() =  new PizzaToppings(1,1,2,);
-Expected Output: PizzaToppings { bell peppers: 1, cheese: 1, chicken 2}

-### Decribe PizzaSauce();
-Test: "It should return a PizzaSauce object with suace properties and their prices in alphebetical order"
-Code: const mySauce() = newPizzaSauce(2,2);
-Expected Output: PizzaSauce { red: 2, white: 2}

-### Describe PizzaSize();
-Test: "It should return a PizzaSize object with size properties and their prices"
-Code: const myPizzaSize = new PizzaSize();
-Expected Output: PizzaSize{ large: 9, medium: 8, small: 7}

 ### Describe Pizza.price();
 Test: "It should return a Pizza Object with its total price caculated from topping sauce and size"
 Code: myPizza.price = 14;